tekniiquann/tekniiquann.github.io/blogs_articles.md

 This page categorize tech blogs, articles and tutorials according to their topics.
 The common topics this website will involving are
 #
- - `shell Script & OS` &mdash; "If there is shell, there is a way."
+ - `shell Script & UNIX-like OS` &mdash; "If there is shell, there is a way."
  - `C/C++, Compilers` &mdash; Languages for modern HPC; gcc/g++, LLVM/Clang, may be overlap with nvcc and hipcc.
  - `CUDA, ROCm/HIP, Kernel Language` &mdash; GPU accelerations and the kernel languages.
  - `Paraview and insitu Visualization` &mdash; insitu post-processing technologies.